 In addition to advice from the Science and Technology Committee, two persons nominated by the Executive Committee shall serve as members of a Scientific Advisory Committee which shall be formed by the organizers of an IEA Triennial Congress and which shall meet at least twice to oversee the planning of the technical program.

 Presenters should be provided a standard set of guidelines for the preparation of the visual support of their presentations.
-All audio visual material should be examined by technical staff prior to their presentation to ensure reasonable compliance with the guidelines.
 Presenters should be advised well in advance that aids, which do not conform to the guidelines may be rejected.
-A facility for the on site preparation of audio-visual presentations would be desirable.
+A facility for the on site check of audio-visual presentations would be desirable.
 Instructions on the use of audio visual equipment should be provided onsite to all presenters and session chairpersons to ensure the proper use of the equipment.
-A Speakers room, complete with personal computers or laptops, should be provided for use by presenters.
+A Speakers room should be provided for use by presenters.
 Audiovisual technicians should be readily available, ideally in each room, to operate audiovisual equipment and to assist with the presentations.

 Exhibits may be arranged by the organizers providing they are not subsidized by registration income.
 Publications related to the exhibits must include a disclaimer stating that the IEA does not necessarily endorse the products or services being exhibited.
 Notwithstanding the disclaimer, the organizers must endeavor to ensure that the products and services being exhibited are of high quality and appropriate to the audience.